cinna-dev/Docker_test/README.md

 ```

 `docker container run -detach -port <localmachine-port:container-port> --name <name> <image>`

+`-d` option indicates that we want to run the containers in the background and get our terminal back.

 ```PowerShell
 docker container run -d -p 80:80 --name mynginx nginx